MicrosoftDocs/data-integration/data-integration/gateway/plan-scale-maintain.md

 Use a development gateway cluster to test out new datasets, reports, queries, and so on.
 Once a new workload has been verified, migrate it to a business-critical gateway cluster.
 This process prevents new, untested, or experimental workloads from having performance impacts on productions workloads.

-Also use your development gateway cluster(s) to test new gateway updates prior to applying updates to your business-critical gateway clusters.
+Also use your development gateway cluster(s) to test new gateway updates before applying updates to your business-critical gateway clusters.
 New gateway updates should be deployed for a minimum of 24 hours in the development gateway cluster(s) before being used on business-critical gateway cluster(s).

 ### Use multiple gateway clusters

 If you're creating a gateway cluster for a large number of users in your organization, you need to create multiple gateway clusters based on business units or smaller to limit any potential performance impact to a small subset of users.

-We don't recommended that a single business-critical gateway cluster be used for an entire company (unless the company is small).
+We don't recommend that a single business-critical gateway cluster be used for an entire company (unless the company is small).
 In a single gateway cluster scenario, one user could conceivably send a query that causes a significant performance impact to all traffic across the gateway.
 If the gateway is used across the entire company, the performance impact could affect the entire company.
-Additionally, when a gateway cluster is used across an entire company, it might be more difficult for you to identify which query might be causing a performance problem when using the [gateway performance monitoring](service-gateway-performance.md) feature.
+Also, when a gateway cluster is used across an entire company, it might be more difficult for you to identify which query might be causing a performance problem when using the [gateway performance monitoring](service-gateway-performance.md) feature.

 ### Use the gateway high availability and load balancing features